MicrosoftDocs/azure-aks-docs/articles/aks/deploy-valkey-cluster.md

 ## Run the Valkey cluster

-1. Add the Valkey primaries, each in a different availability zone, to the cluster using the `kubectl exec` command.
+1. Add the Valkey primaries, in zone 1 and 2, to the cluster using the `kubectl exec` command.

     ```bash
     kubectl exec -it -n valkey valkey-masters-0 -- valkey-cli --cluster create --cluster-yes --cluster-replicas 0 \